Gregory II the Martyrophile

+Life

 Origin

-Gregory was born under the name Vahram as the son of the Gregorius Magistratus, a member of the princely Pahlavuni family and Doux of Edessa as well as a scholar.
-Vahmram had been engaged in literary pursuits from a young age and held his father's post for some time after the latter's death in 1059.
+Gregory was born under the name Vahram as the son of Grigor Magistros, a member of the princely Pahlavuni family and Doux of Edessa as well as a scholar.
+Vahram had been engaged in literary pursuits from a young age and held his father's post for some time after the latter's death in 1059.
 According to Matthew of Edessa, Vahram was married and a "well-disciplined man, virtuous, versed in rhetorical skills and in God's Old and New Testament".
-Some time after 1059, he renounced his office and entered a monastery.
-His cognomen the Martyrophile came from his compilation of the memoirs of Christian martyrs.

-Catholicos
+Election as Catholicos

-On the death of Khachig II the Byzantines had hoped to leave Armenia without a catholicos for good, part of an effort to subdue them as a people and assimilate them into the Greek rite.
-However, Mary the daughter of King Gagik-Abas of Kars was a favorite of Byzantine Empress Eudokia Makrembolitissa and obtained through her influence the permission to fill the empty seat.
-A meeting of the clergy elected Gregory the Martyrophile, son of Gregorius Magistratus, as pontiff in 1065.
-On his election he changed his original name of Vahram to Gregory in honor of Gregory the Illuminator.
+On the death of Catholicos Khachig II, the Byzantines had hoped to leave Armenia without a catholicos for good, part of an effort to subdue them as a people and assimilate them into the Greek rite.
+However, Mary, the daughter of King Gagik-Abas of Kars was a favorite of Byzantine empress Eudokia Makrembolitissa and obtained through her influence the permission to fill the empty seat.
+A meeting of the clergy elected Vahram, son of Grigor Magistros, as pontiff in 1065.
+On his election he adopted the pontifical name Gregory in honor of Gregory the Illuminator, the founder of the Armenian Church.
+He received the epithet Martyrophile for his translation of martyrologies from Greek, Syriac and Latin into Armenian.

-The Byzantine army invaded again and Gregory abdicated in 1071 since he was unable to stave off these problems.
-He appointed the monk George Lorensis as his successor and retired to a mountain around Tarsus.
-He was still regarded by the Armenian people as pontiff however and they referred to him for advice.
-Lorensis was offended by this and took imprudent measures as a response, at which point the clergy met at Gregory's retreat and deposed Lorensis.
-He had reigned for two years and Gregory resumed the office officially.
-At this same time a monk named Sarkis exercised control in his local region as pontiff and was succeeded by Theodorus, but the Armenian Church considers neither these two nor Lorensis to be canon pontiffs.
+The Byzantine army invaded again, and Gregory abdicated in 1071 since he was unable to stave off these problems.
+He appointed the vardapet George of Lori (Gevorg Loretsi) as his successor and retired to a mountain around Tarsus.
+However, he was still regarded by the Armenian people as pontiff, and they referred to him for advice.
+George was offended by this and took imprudent measures as a response, at which point the clergy met at Gregory's retreat and deposed George.
+He had reigned for two years before Gregory resumed the office officially.
+At this same time a monk named Sargis exercised control in his local region as pontiff and was succeeded by Theodorus, but the Armenian Church considers neither these two nor George of Lori to be canonical pontiffs.
 Shortly after regaining his position as pontiff around 1074, Gregory made a visit to Ani which at that point was in the hands of the Seljuk Turks and resided there a few months.
 He then returned home and wrote a letter to Pope Gregory VII, who responded in a friendly manner.
 In 1074, Gregory II traveled to Constantinople and then allegedly to Rome to visit the Pope.
 This is, however, contested due to lack of evidence of Armenian-Latin Roman relations and it is more likely that Gregory sent a priest to Rome in his name.
 After a few months, Gregory II then made pilgrimage to Jerusalem and then went to Memphis, Egypt where he lived for a year.
 He appointed a nephew of his, Gregorius, as prelate at Memphis and then finally returned home.